 - Parent or guardian is incapacitated, incarcerated, institutionalized, has died, or is otherwise unavailable to provide suitable care for a child.

-Chafetz Brumley has highly experienced attorneys who represent minors, parents, or guardians in juvenile court dependency proceedings.
+Brumley Hull has highly experienced attorneys who represent minors, parents, or guardians in juvenile court dependency proceedings.
 We can help navigate the complex juvenile court dependency system and process (commonly referred as juvenile justice system or juvenile court process).
 If the case also involves family law, we can evaluate and make recommendations about how to proceed.
 If other court systems are involved, such as criminal court, we can make appropriate recommendations as well.

 How Does the Process Work?

 Juvenile dependency cases can be quite complex.
 They also may be intertwined with other family law proceedings such as child custody disputes or divorce.
-Such cases often begin with Department of Human Services officials investigating the child’s situation and assessing whether risks to the child’s welfare are present.
+Such cases often begin with agency officials investigating the child’s situation and assessing whether risks to the child’s welfare are present.
 The child’s living situation likely will be carefully investigated and the parents or caretakers interviewed to try to assess the legitimacy of any allegations.
 Depending on the situation, the child’s mental and physical health may be evaluated, the child may be placed in protective custody, and the caretaker or parents may face a criminal investigation, arrest, or even criminal charges.